 Currently, the most common use for stem cell therapy is for the treatment of osteoarthritis in dogs, cats, and horses.
 The hope for the future, as research is continued, is that stem cell therapy can be used for spinal cord injuries (such as IVDD or paralysis), treating liver, and certain heart diseases as well as many other diseases and illnesses.

-For cats, stem cell therapy is providing much hope for the stabilization and treatment of chronic kidney disease and other inflammatory diseases of the skin and gut.
+For cats, stem cell therapy provides much hope for the stabilization and treatment of chronic kidney disease and other inflammatory diseases of the skin and gut.

 As far as using stem cell therapy for the treatment of cancer, it isn’t considered appropriate.
 There are risks of causing it to worsen or spread more rapidly.